 Unlike other C-suite titles, the CCO doesn't just work with other employees.
 You also get to work with customers.
 And customers these days love to give feedback, be it positive or negative.

 If you want to become the CCO, you need to learn to accept feedback, even if it is negative, and also take it into consideration when developing new customer strategies.
-Customers will appreciate the efforts taken by your company, which is good news -- because 77% of customers share positive experiences with brands with their greater networks.

 Bringing in this new mindset might be difficult.
 Typically, companies don't favor an influx of trial-and-error in creating new strategies.
 However, in your customer-centric role, it's essential.
-By using surveys and other forms of feedback, you can teach the rest of the C-suite to be open to consistent change and, ultimately, growth in the company.
+By using surveys and other forms of feedback, you can teach the rest of the c-suite to be open to consistent change and, ultimately, growth in the company.